jbryer/ShinyQDA/README.md

 username will be retrieved from `shinymanager`, otherwise ShinyQDA will use the value of `Sys.info()['user']`.

-## Current Features
+## ShinyQDA Features

-Data entry features
+Data entry, coding, and scoring features

 - User management via the [`shinymanager`](https://datastorm-open.github.io/shinymanager/)